WanliYoung/SNN4SA/README.md

 - Detailed introduction and analysis are provided in `ExperimentalReport.pdf`.
 - If you have any problems, feel free to contact us.
+- You can get the best models we trained in `best_models`.

 ### Requirements